steelbrain/steelbrain.github.io/_posts/2016-07-19-how-i-manage-multiple-node-js-versions.md

 ### How you can too

-You should uninstall the currently installed Node.js/NPM before anything else and then execute these in order
+You should uninstall the currently installed Node.js before anything else and then execute these in order

 ```
 curl -L https://git.io/n-install | bash
 # Press y in the prompt or configure the directory if you want
-# Then restart your shell to update it's $PATH and be able to use n/node/npm/npx
+# Then restart your shell to update it's $PATH and be able to use n/node
 exec $SHELL
 ```

 That's it fellaws, now you have an isolated, working Node.js setup.
-If you went with the defaults you should now have an `n` directory in your home directory.
-That's where your Node.js will live in from now on
+If you went with the defaults you should have an `n` directory in your home directory.

 ### Basic Usage